edurotich/leocarz/README.md

-# Car Yard Website
+# leocarz Website

-A modern, responsive car selling and yard management website built with Next.js 14, Supabase, and Tailwind CSS.
+A modern, responsive car selling and yard management website built for **leocarz** with Next.js 14, Supabase, and Tailwind CSS.

 ## 🚀 Features